tslight/lazygit/README.md

 **How about all of the pipeline schedules of a GitLab group ordered by when they are next going to run at?**

 `lazygitlab --namespace group/subgroup --show schedules` or `lgl -n group/subgroup -s ps`

--Pipe this to `jq -rc` for more colorful/terser output.
+Pipe this to `jq -rc` for more colorful/terser output.